Ecommerce Financial Model

 - Subscription breakdown reports showing numbers of acquired, lost and retained subscriptions.

-ECommerce Financial Model Features Summary:
+Ecommerce Financial Model Features Summary:

-- Perform financial feasibility study Ecommerce business
+- Perform financial feasibility study for Ecommerce and SaaS businesses

 - Works both on Mac and Windows

 - Compatible with Excel 2010 and later versions